Use the drop-downs to find out more about Flood Risk Assessments.

-As would be expected, Flood Risk Assessments serve to assess the flood risk associated with a development.
-Where relevant, they will also include mitigation measures to reduce to remove the flood risk.
+As you might expect, Flood Risk Assessments assess the flood risk associated with a development.
+Where relevant, they also include mitigation measures to reduce or remove the flood risk.
+That might include, for example, raising floor levels or putting less vulnerable uses (like car parking) on the ground floor.

-Where that risk is low, the Flood Risk Assessment is likely to be succinct and straightforward.
+Where flood risk is low, the Flood Risk Assessment is likely to be fairly basic and straightforward.
 Where the risk is high, the Flood Risk Assessment must be exceptionally thorough.

 What Flood Risk Assessments do Planning Direct offer?

-Planning Direct offers entry-level Flood Risk Assessments only, covering the following circumstances:
+Planning Direct offers entry-level Flood Risk Assessments for the following types of development:

-- Most developments in flood zone 1 (if a Flood Risk Assessment is required – see below); and
+- Most developments in flood zone 1 (if a Flood Risk Assessment is required at all – find the answer to “when is a Flood Risk Assessment required?” below)

-If you require a higher-level Flood Risk Assessment, we can commission this for you.
+If you require a more detailed Flood Risk Assessment or a Flood Risk Assessment for a development not listed above, we can commission this for you.

 When is a Flood Risk Assessment required?